-This course has been designed for teachers who want to integrate educational apps into their teaching methods, as well as be able to design and create their own e-learning projects which can they deliver to their students.
+This course has been designed for teachers who want to integrate educational apps into their teaching methods, and who want to be able to design and create their own e-learning projects that they can deliver to their students.

 - Use different educational apps in class, providing students with the best learning experience;

 - Acquire a general overview of the many educational possibilities of using educational apps and the motivational dimension brought to the classroom when using them;

 - Design and develop an online lesson with an open-source authoring tool.

 Day 1 – Course introduction & technology in the classroom

 - Introduction to the course, the school, and the external week activities;

 - What technologies do you use in your classroom?

 - How to integrate Mobile Devices into your lessons;